-After falling for the super charismatic Ned (Jason Mewes) and deciding to quit the working girl business, Love (Lauren Walsh) finds that she can’t walk out on her pimp so easily and is pressured into backing down by his over acting.
-The characters are all pretty bland or obnoxious whether they’re supposed to be average Joes or seedy crooks which doesn’t bode well, even for a story where you are basically waiting for the body count to start rising.
-The romantic melodrama is never convincing, and the dialogue which includes jokes about Myspace and other pop culture artefacts doesn’t help.
+After falling for the super charismatic Ned (Jason Mewes) and deciding to quit her job, Love (Lauren Walsh) finds that she can’t walk out so easily, and she’s pressured into backing down thanks to her pimp’s over acting.
+The characters are all either bland or obnoxious whether they’re supposed to be average Joes or seedy crooks which doesn’t bode well, even for a story which has nothing but time to fill before the body count starts rising.
+The romantic melodrama is never convincing and the dialogue which includes jokes about Myspace and other pop culture artefacts really doesn’t help.
 One thinks she’s an actress, the other is trying to save her pennies, and their boss cares more about his pet turtle than any of them.

-But secondly and more importantly the structure of the narrative is a huge mess as it jumps from one future moment to flashbacks and repeated scenes.
-Non-linear storytelling is still a thing I suppose, but here they used it to show how things turn out in some of the earliest scenes.
+The second more importantly problem is the structure.
+The narrative is a huge mess as it jumps between future moments and flashbacks.
+Non-linear storytelling can be something that works but here they only use it to give away how things will turn out in some of the earliest scenes.
 Wondering which of these expendable idiots will make it out alive?
-Oh they showed it already.
-Anticipating some bloody retribution at the hands of her captors?
-Oh she’s escaped… and got caught… and taken revenge already.
-With 30 minutes to go.
-I know this is just a dumb, sleazy horror picture under all the pretentious babbling, and so this is all the same predictable tropes you’d be expecting, but they could have at least tried to achieve a small amount of suspense.
+Too bad they showed it already.
+Anticipating Love’s bloody retribution towards her captors?
+Oh she’s escaped, and got caught, and taken revenge already.
+With thirty minutes still to go.
+Clearly this is just a sleazy horror movie under all the pretentious babbling, and in a way these are the predictable tropes you’d be expecting.
+But they could have at least tried to achieve a small amount of suspense.